 Kayak fishing around the inshore waters is growing in popularity, and it's a fun way to enjoy the Gulf waters around Panama City Beach that other watercraft cannot reach.
 If you are new to the area, it is a good idea to hire a kayak fishing guide at least for your first time out.
 The shallower waters and flats let you get right on top of fish, plus you can broaden your fishing knowledge by learning to cast and retrieve species like redfish from the kayak.
 When you are ready to try it on your own, finding local kayak rentals is easy.

 It is smart to research fishing charters before you plan your trip to ensure availability and lock in your day for fishing.
 It is easy to find excellent resorts and hotels just a short drive from the marinas and within walking distance of the beach for your non-fishing time.

 As you budget for your trip, be sure to plan ahead to tip the deep sea fishing charter deckhands.
 They want you to have a successful outing, and they work hard to make sure your day on the water is memorable.
 It is important to tip well, as that is a majority of their income, and the charters are an important part of the Panama City Beach experience.

 While most deep sea fishing charters provide most of what you will need for the day, be sure to check if snacks and water are available.
 If not, bring some.
 Be sure to pack motion sickness pills or patches and plenty of sunscreen, even for the overcast days, as the sun's rays on the Gulf are brutal on the water.

 It is wise to take a cooler with you for the day if you plan to catch fish to eat for dinner.
-For a small fee, you can get the full lot of your catch professionally filleted and ready to take to a local hook and cook restaurant.
+For a small fee, you can get your catch professionally filleted and ready to take to a local hook-and-cook restaurant.

 More Related Articles on PlanetWare.com